hammerheim-game/hammerheim-rules/3-warbands/cult-of-the-possessed.md

 **Crazed:** Darksouls are _Immune to Psychology_.

 #### Brethren
 25 Gold Crowns
-_Brethren are the crazed human followers of the cults of the dark gods, eager to descend into damnation.
+_Brethren are the crazed human followers of the cults of the Dark Gods, eager to descend into damnation.
 Their vile deeds and unspeakable acts have driven them to the brink of insanity._

 | Profile | M | WS | BS | S | T | W | I | A | Ld |
 | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: |